Sidelobe/HyperBuffer/README.md

 * **data types**: defined at compile-time (template argument), identical for all dimensions
 * **number of dimensions** : defined at compile-time (template argument)
-* **size of these dimensions**: defined at run-time, but cannot be changed once the object is constructed: `HyperBuffer` is non-resizable.
+* **extent of these dimensions**: defined at run-time, but cannot be changed once the object is constructed: `HyperBuffer` is non-resizable.

->NOTE: All dimensions are uniform, i.e. each 'slice' in a given dimension has equal length.
+>NOTE: For the time being, I've constrained all dimensions to be uniform, i.e. each 'slice' in a given dimension has equal length.

+Memory management:

-* no allocation after construction - allocation free move() semantics
+* no allocation after construction
+* allocation-free move() semantics

 ```